 Some minimum wage reformists say that tax rebates for low-income workers are much more effective than minimum wage laws.
 The logic is that under the current minimum-wage laws, the only person bearing the financial burden for fighting poverty is the business owner who has to pay his workers minimum wage [source: Landsburg].
 If low-wage workers are supported through tax cuts and rebates, then all taxpayers can share the financial burden.

-For lots more information on inflation, interest rates and other important economic principles, follow the links on the next page.
+For lots more information on inflation, interest rates and other important economic principles, follow the links below.